-For 32 years, EBAA and its member eye banks have utilized National Eye Donor Month (NEDM) to raise eye donation awareness, honor donors and their families and celebrate cornea recipients.
-The invaluable efforts of eye banks and corneal surgeons to restore sight worldwide are also highlighted during NEDM.
-President Ronald Reagan proclaimed the first National Eye Donor Month, and since then, a member of Congress has read a proclamation into the Congressional Record to note this special occasion.
+For 33 years, EBAA and its member eye banks have utilized National Eye Donor Month to raise eye donation awareness, honor donors and their families and celebrate cornea recipients.
+The invaluable efforts of eye banks and corneal surgeons to restore sight worldwide are also highlighted.

-EBAA provides its members with a plethora of materials to support the various events, activities and programs they sponsor in honor of NEDM.
-EBAA developed tools for member use, including:
+EBAA offers a variety of materials to support the various events, activities and programs members sponsor in honor of National Eye Donor Month.

-EBAA also uses Facebook and Twitter (as seen in the “News Feed” on the homepage of this website) to spread the word about the effects of eye donation and cornea transplantation.
-In addition to the above-mentioned resources, EBAA also offers for use the 2012 public service announcement featuring John Green, father of 2011 Tucson shooting victim, Christina-Taylor Green.
-As a result of Mr. and Mrs. Green’s selfless decision to donate Christina-Taylor’s corneas, two young children’s sight was restored.
+EBAA also uses Facebook and Twitter (as seen in the “News Feed” on our homepage) to spread the word about the effects of eye donation and cornea transplantation.
+In addition to the visual and educational tools, EBAA offers a public service announcement by request featuring John Green, father of 2011 Tucson shooting victim, Christina-Taylor Green.
+As a result of Mr. and Mrs. Green’s selfless decision to donate Christina-Taylor’s corneas, sight was restored to two young children.

-To parallel the diligence of member eye banks in sponsoring events for National Eye Donor Month, EBAA has spearheaded the “Through My Eyes” Art contest for the past two years.
-This contest gives cornea recipients and donor family members the chance to share their experience of receiving sight or giving sight through their loved one.
-For more information, please visit the “Through My Eyes” Contest sub-page.
+EBAA established the “Through My Eyes” Art contest to give cornea recipients and donor family members the chance to share their experience of receiving sight or giving sight through their loved one.
+For more information, please visit the “Through My Eyes” Contest page.